 Don’t let hackers steal your valuable information.
 “It’s all good” doesn’t mean you data is safe Call.
 Compare.
 Research.

 Most computers can be used as a simple wiping machine.
 This solution is far from faultless since this is a primitive and incomplete way to wipe information from your hard drive.
 Shredding is the most recommended way to eradicate all sensitive information on your hard drive compared to simple wiping software.
 To be sure, seek a higher quality data destruction process.

 Although this little red data erasing machine is small and slow, it does a good job.
 They claim, only 1 out of 1000 hard drives will have anything left on the disk.
-Urban E Recycling, inc. does not use this machine anymore.
-This little machine is often called, “the week-end warrior erasing project” because it takes most of the weekend to work.
+Urban E Recycling, Inc. does not use this machine anymore.
+This little machine is often called “the weekend warrior erasing project” because it takes most of the weekend to work.

 The PD-4 crushes hard drives.
 This process mangles hard drives.
 Subsequently, the information is supposedly unrecoverable.
-This machine is portable and used for some customers who are required the HDD to crush per policy.
+This machine is portable and used for some customers who required the HDD to crush per policy.
 We shred all hard drives, even after they are crushed.

 We have 7 hard drive shredding machines.
-The shredders destroy by shredding and grinding into tiny particles making them un-repairable.
-This Hard Drive shredder destroys hard drives, credit cards, floppy disks, flash drives, USB sticks, tapes, and DVD’s/CD’s.
-Using a single stage process this shredder will process 2,000 pieces per hour.
-Most secure procedure to destroy data.
+The shredders destroy by shredding and grinding into tiny particles, making them unrepairable.
+This Hard Drive shredder destroys hard drives, credit cards, floppy disks, flash drives, USB sticks, tapes, and DVDs & CDs.

 We do not charge for our services, which include free pickup, free data destruction, free certification of data destruction and recycling of your electronics.
 There is no minimum.